 - Type a to set the bootable flag on the first partition.

-- Type n, then p for primary, 2 for the second partition on the drive, 204864 for the first sector, then press ENTER to accept the default last sector.
+- Type n, then p for primary, 2 for the second partition on the drive, then press ENTER twice to accept the default first and last sector.

 - Write the partition table and exit by typing w.